 During her internship, Butcher is organizing LSP's 7th Annual Family Farm Breakfast at the Capitol, which will be held in Saint Paul, Minn., in mid-March.
 Ewest has a bachelor's degree in philosophy from Bethel University and a master's degree in geographic information science (GIS) from the University of Denver.
-He has worked as a GIS technician for the Alaska Department of Natural Resources, a stream technician for the Anchorage Parks Foundation and a wildlife technician for the Alaska Department of Fish and Game.
+He has worked as a GIS technician for the Alaska March of the melons